Ranger-Led Interpretive Programs

 Throughout the summer months, park rangers present free interpretive talks, guided walks, and evening programs.
 The Junior Ranger program is available too!
 This is a free program for kids of all ages, where kids can earn a badge and certificate.
 Ask for a free booklet at any park visitor center.

 Interpretive programs are offered mid May - mid September.
 Guided walks and interpretive talks are offered throughout the day.
-Each evening there is a guided walk and an evening program conducted by a park ranger at the nearby Copper River Princess Wilderness Lodge.
+Call the visitor center at (907) 822-7250 for days and times.

 Slana Ranger Station

 Limited interpretive programs and children's programming are offered Memorial Day - Labor Day.
-Please stop by the ranger station to find out when these programs are scheduled.
-Each week during the summer there is a campfire program conducted by a park ranger at the Kendesnii Campground, located at mile 27.8 of the Nabesna Rd.
+Please stop by the ranger station to find out when these programs are scheduled or call (907) 822-7401.

 Kennecott Visitor Center

 Interpretive programs are offered Memorial Day - Labor Day.
 Guided walks and interpretive talks are offered throughout the day.
-On the weekends, there is an evening program conducted by a park ranger at the nearby Kennicott Glacier Lodge.
+On the weekends, there is an evening program conducted by a park ranger at the nearby Kennecott Recreation Hall.
+Call (907) 205-7106 for days and times.

 Tours of the Kennecott Mill

-Guided history tours of the Kennecott Mill Town are conducted daily throughout the summer by St. Elias Alpine Guides.
+Guided history tours of the Kennecott Mill are conducted daily throughout the summer by St. Elias Alpine Guides.
 This is the only way to see inside the Kennecott Mill.
-Tours are two hours long, are offered three times per day in the summer, and cost $25 per person.
+Tours are two hours long and offered three times per day in the summer.

 Wrangell Mountains Center, located in McCarthy, provides residential and walk-in experiential education programs that foster discovery through direct contact with diverse environments.